PhalconEye/documentation/en/reference/developer/acl.rst

 Access Control List
 ===================
 ACL is based on `Phalcon ACL`_.
-Acl roles stored in database.
-User can have one role.
+Acl Roles are stored in database.
+Each user can have only one role.
-In production mode Acl compiles from database and cached by system.
+In production mode Acl compiles from database and is cached by the system.

-There is only one default acl key: Core\\Api\\Acl::ACL_ADMIN_AREA ('AdminArea').
+There is only one default Acl key: Core\\Api\\Acl::ACL_ADMIN_AREA ('AdminArea').
 This key is used for admin panel access.
-By default there are three roles: Admin, User, Guest.
-All not authenticated requests are guests.
-Logged in is user.
+By default there are three roles: Admin, User and Guest.
+All not authenticated requests assigned to Guest Role.
-And admin, that has more access than user.
+Logged-in sessions are assigned to User.
+Admin is the most privileged Role.

 ACL Usage
 ---------
-Acl class is implemented as Core module API, so it can be accessed via api container (core container) inside DI.
+Acl class is part of Core module API and can be accessed via api container (core container) from DI.

 In controller: